Volunteering in education: what is it and how to get started?

 Volunteering in education is the shortest path to building the country we want.

 If you speak English, you have a powerful tool for transformation in your hands.
-Don't keep this knowledge just for yourself.
+Don't keep that knowledge only to yourself.

-Cidadão Pró-Mundo is open to welcome those who believe education is the foundation of citizenship.
+Cidadão Pró-Mundo is open to receive those who believe education is the foundation of citizenship.
 Come be part of our volunteer team and help write new success stories through English.

-Want to get started now?
-Visit the volunteering tab, get to know our units, and sign up for the next volunteer cycle.
-The world needs your voice, and our students do too.
+Want to start now?
+Visit the volunteering page, learn about our units, and sign up for the next volunteering cycle.
+The world needs your voice, and so do our students.